15 Travel Destinations Where You Can Avoid Tourists

 Our secret is, that if you take the recommendations from locals, there are easy ways to get out of Tallinn’s Old Town and see more of the metro Tallinn region.
 Our first pick at this was heading to Kadriorg Park and then Pirita Beach, where we saw about ten other people from when we arrived to when we left.
 We had an expanse of beach on the Gulf of Finland to ourselves, as I swung on a swing and as Dan took photos that had no other humans in them.

 We headed down to a dock for sunset, as the sun slowly and very gradually (going in late June was an excellent choice due to the long length of the daylight in the Baltics) went below the horizon, turning the sky rainbow colors.
-Even though it was summer, temperatures were dipping, and we wished we had packed different shoes for the evening!
+Even though it was summer, temperatures were dipping, and we wished we had packed a variety of shoes for travel for the evening!
+We love wearing sandals but sometimes closed toe shoes are the way to go.

 Burren National Park, Ireland